Akrog/cinderlib/docs/introduction.rst

   to be handled by the caller.

 - There is no CI, or unit tests for that matter, and certainly nothing so fancy as third party vendor CIs, so things could be broken at any point.
+We only have some automated, yet limited, functional tests.

 - Only a subset of Cinder available operations are supported by the library.